AlexOBarnes/StarWatch/terraform/README.md

     - Lambda:
         - The lambda function - created by recursion through the use of a `local` block.
         - AWS cloudwatch rules - allows for logging.
         - IAM role - an administration role that allows the lambdas to execute and to pull images from ECR.
+These are assigned by recursion and a `if` statement so that only the minimum required permisions are granted.
     - State machine:
         - Step function - creates two step functions that target the lambdas to run either hourly or quadhorally.
         - IAM role - an administration role that allows the state machine to execute.